 - Practice portion control by not going for seconds and stop eating when you are not hungry anymore

 Healthy Ideas for a Quick Breakfast

-- 1 oz. cereal with skim milk and a banana
+- 1 oz. whole grain, low sugar cereal with skim/soy milk and a banana

-- English muffin, 1 oz. melted mozzarella cheese or 1/2 cup cottage cheese, small orange juice
+- English muffin, 1 oz. melted mozzarella cheese or 1/2 cup cottage cheese, fruit

 - American Dietetic Association